brianberns/Cfrm/Readme.md

 * `StrategyProfile strategyProfile`: A collection of strategies for the game states visited while running CFR.
 To access these strategies from C#, use the `IDictionary<string, float[]> ToDict` member.
 The keys of this dictionary correspond to `GameState.Key`, while the values are arrays representing the probability of taking each of the `GameState.LegalActions` at that game state.
 This profile can be used to play the game according to the strategy found by CFR.

 ## Playing a game
 After minimizing regret, the resulting strategy profile can be saved to disk via its `Save` method.
 In order to play a game with a saved profile, first load it from disk using the static `StrategyProfile.Load` method.
-To play a mixed strategy (e.g. in poker), call the `Sample` method with a key that corresponds to the state of the game from teh cu
+To play a mixed strategy (e.g. in poker), call the `Sample` method with a key that corresponds to the state of the game from the current player's point of view.
+To play a pure strategy, call the `Best` method, which always chooses the action with the highest probability in a given situation.

+## F# support
+Cfrm is written in F# and supports F# clients

 ## Example

-## F# support

 ## References
 * [Vanilla Counterfactual Regret Minimization for Engineers](https://justinsermeno.com/posts/cfr/): Walkthrough of a Python implementation of 2-player CFR
 * [An Introduction to Counterfactual Regret Minimization](http://modelai.gettysburg.edu/2013/cfr/): Detailed overview of CFR with a Java implementation
 * [Multiplayer CFR](https://medium.com/ai-in-plain-english/building-a-poker-ai-part-7-exploitability-multiplayer-cfr-and-3-player-kuhn-poker-25f313bf83cf): Multiplayer support [in Python](https://github.com/tt293/medium-poker-ai/blob/master/part_7/multiplayer_kuhn_poker_cfr.py).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE5ODM2MTk4LC00MzI4MjA1NTQsLTE3Mj
+eyJoaXN0b3J5IjpbNDQ2ODI0NjEyLC00MzI4MjA1NTQsLTE3Mj
 M0OTQ3NzgsMjAxMDc3MDAxMiwxOTkwNzMzMzI3LDEwNDA3MTg3
 MTNdfQ==
 -->